Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/compatible-track-changelog.md

 ### Fixes

-- get environment variables correctly from environment for publication artifacts
+- Get environment variables correctly from the environment for publication artifacts

 ### Under the Hood